sahil2019/sahil2019/README.md

  <img align="right" alt="GIF" src="https://www.bacancytechnology.com/blog/wp-content/uploads/2019/07/developer-dribbble.gif" width="400" height="280" style=" padding:2%" />

-### I am an aspiring Full Stack Developer,who likes to adapt to new technologies that comes up in my way.I would love to work  in a competitive environment where we talk about new innovation      every now and then.
+### An aspiring Full Stack Developer,who likes to adapt to new technologies that comes up his way.I would love to work  in a competitive environment where we talk about new innovations      every now and then.

 Here are some ideas to get you started: